hbarve1/hbarve1/README.md

 <!-- Here are some ideas to get you started: -->

-## I'm a Developer, Entrepreneur and Spritual Seeker!!
+## I'm a Developer, an Entrepreneur, and a Spiritual Seeker!!

 - ⛳️ Long Term Goals:
   - Build my programming language